yolish/c2f-ms-transformer/README.md

   Your checkpoints (.pth file saved based on the number you specify in the configuration file) and log file will be saved under an 'out' folder.

-  To run on cambridge, you will need to change the configuration file to ```CambridgeLandmarks_config.json``` for initial training and ```CambridgeLandmarks_finetune_config.json``` for fine-tuning (see details in our paper).
+  To run on cambridge, you will need to change the configuration file to ```CambridgeLandmarks_config.json``` and use the respective pretrained model.

   In order to test your model, for example on the fire scene from the 7Scenes dataset:
   ```
-  python main.py ems-transposenet test /./models/backbones/efficient-net-b0.pth /path/to/7scenes-datasets ./datasets/7Scenes/abs_7scenes_pose.csv_fire_test.csv 7Scenes_config.json --checkpoint_path <path to your checkpoint .pth>
+  python main.py c2f-ems-transposenet test /./models/backbones/efficient-net-b0.pth /path/to/7scenes-datasets ./datasets/7Scenes/abs_7scenes_pose.csv_fire_test.csv 7Scenes_config.json --checkpoint_path <path to your checkpoint .pth>
   ```